mhermsdorferf5/f5-migration-tools/README.md

 This repo is intended to contain migraiton scripts for various system to BIG-IP.
 Currently the only tool is to convert Avi to BIG-IP.

+# Tools

+## json-breakdown.sh

+This will take in a large json file and break it down into smaller files based on the top level 'list' of objects.
+Particularly useful for Avi Configs.

+## create-dummy-crypto.py

+This will read in all of the files ending with .crt or .key in a directory, and then re-generate the keys and certs with the same filename & x509 subject but with freshly generated dummy key material.
+Note that of course these are now self-signed certs.
+While we do copy the subject over, other extensions such as SNI are ignored.

 ## Avi Migration

 This was built with configruation exported from a version 22.1.6 controller.
 Note that you do need to export the Avi config with un-encrypted TLS keys, this can only be done via CLI on the Avi Controller.